Defective product claims

 Why choose MG Legal if I have been injured because of a defective product?

-MG Legal are specialists in personal injury and we have dealt with thousands of claims over the years, including many defective product personal injury claims.
+MG Legal are specialists in personal injury financial compensation claims and we have dealt with thousands of claims over the years, including many defective product personal injury claims.
 Our expert solicitors accept all personal injury claims, on a no-win no fee basis, and we have a success rate for obtaining personal injury compensation for our clients, in excess of 99%.
+See a collection of reviews from our previous clients, here, for more insight into how we work.